5225 Old Orchard Rd • Ste 50 • Skokie, IL 60077 • Phone: 847-899-8734 • Fax: 847-388-4775

 A: In most cases, we charge a reasonable flat fee.
 This includes drafting the necessary petitions, exhibits, and preparing you for, and attending any court hearings with you, to maximize your chances of succeeding.

-If you need an Expungement, Sealing of your Record, and/or Executive Clemency, in Illinois or the greater Chicago area including counties of Cook, Will, DuPage, Lake, and McHenry, give us a call at 847-566-6294 for a free consultation.
+If you need an expungement, sealing of your record, and/or executive clemency, we serve the states of Illinois and Wisconsin.
+Give us a call at 847-899-8734 for a free consultation.
 Calls are answered 24 hours a day.
-If you prefer, send us an email at LAWYERLLLL@AOL.COM.
+If you prefer, send us an email at email@example.com.
 We offer affordable rates and possible flat fees for expungements.